When to watch Simone Biles at the Tokyo Olympics

 Tuesday, Aug.
 3, 4:48 a.m.
 ET

-Biles won silver in this event at the 2016 Olympics in Rio and is expected to medal again this year.
+Biles won silver in this event at the 2016 Olympics in Rio.
+But this is not her strongest event as she finished 7th in qualifying.
+Suni Lee will join her for the Americans.